Weird Experimental Stuff!

 Wait, what do you mean weird??

-For over a decade, since a disheartening stint in the classroom, I've explored the philosophy of science, technology, artisanship, learning, and work; developmental psychology (especially through the lenses of Jungian analysis and the positive psychology movement); youth talent development (from both the traditional gifted education perspective and through the lens of sports and performance psychology); group dynamics and complex systems as they relate to young people and youth-serving organizations; how developments in technology impact kids; how young peoples' development, values, and outlooks on the future are impacting how new technologies and innovations develop; and the cultural, historical, and anthropological dimensions of growing up.
+For over a decade, since a disheartening stint in the classroom, I've explored the philosophy of science, technology, artisanship, learning, and work; developmental psychology (especially through the lenses of Jungian analysis and the positive psychology movement); youth talent development (from both the traditional gifted education perspective and through the lens of sports and performance psychology); group dynamics, organizational agility, and complex systems as they relate to young people and youth-serving organizations; how developments in technology impact kids; how young peoples' development, values, and outlooks on the future are impacting how new technologies and innovations develop; and the cultural, historical, and anthropological dimensions of growing up.